 Landscaping planning will benefit you in a few different ways:

 This article is about landscape planning, not designing, but the two go hand in hand.
-The less planning that is done, the more time and money you will spend on modifications that should have been caught in the planning stages.
+The more planning that is done, the less time and money you will spend on modifications that should have been caught in the planning stages.

 Using this article and our site to help you

 Let's say you want to come up with a great back yard design.
-Browse our photo gallery for great backyard ideas.
 Read this article on planning and our article on backyard landscaping design.
-Combine all the ideas with the tips from our articles to come up with a practical and fuctional design for your back yard ideas.
+After you have a handle on planning and designing, the next step is to gather ideas.

-An experienced landscaper or designer will always walk a property of a client taking pictures, notes, or mental notes of everything in the yard.
-This is what allows him to give accurate quotes.
+An experienced landscaper or designer will always walk a property of a client taking pictures, notes, or mental notes of all the challenges they will face in the yard.
+This is what allows then to give accurate quotes.

-If something is missing in the landscaping planning stage, it will cost time, money, or grief with the client down the road.
+If something is overlooked in the landscaping planning stage, it will cost time, money, or grief with the client down the road.

-Let's take a relatively simple task like sodding a yard, and look at it with, and without proper planning.
+Let's take a look at what many think is a relatively simple task.
+(Sodding a yard).
+We can take a look at it with, and without proper planning.
 This will give you a better perspective on what goes on in this industry.
 Just like any other industry, there are good people doing great work, and there are unqualified people doing poor work.

 With proper planning:

-If your existing soil is extremely poor, you may have to excavate and remove it.
+If your existing soil is extremely poor, you may have to amend it, or excavate and remove it.
 If this allows you to have the proper depth of high quality loam/topsoil, then do it.
-Spend some money now, or twice as much later.
+Spend the money now, or twice as much later.

-Landscaping planning allows for alternative ground covers in these areas to be installed now.
+Remember that proper Landscaping planning means you will have the "Eye" to recognize areas of concern.
+You may plan for alternative ground covers in these areas to be installed now.

-Landscape fabric, rock or mulch beds, and edging are used with perennials, annuals, and trees to make a beautiful and practical yard.
-Doing it properly now will save you from a yearly battle of poor growth, dead patches, weeds, and eventually having to do it over again.
+Landscape fabric, rock or mulch beds, and edging are used with perennials, annuals, and trees can be used to make a beautiful and practical yard.
+Doing it properly now will save you from a battle that may even require you to have to do it over again.

 Without proper landscaping planning:

-Soil and sod is ordered, then poorly graded with a thin layer of loam over a poor quality base (most often clay).
+Soil and sod is ordered, poorly graded, and only a thin layer of loam over a poor quality base (most often clay).
 Drainage is poor, and the lawn frequently has standing water.
 The sod looks great the first year, until the root system extends down through the thin layer of loam.

 The second year, the roots struggle in the poor soil, and money is wasted on expensive chemicals and fertilizers (which will not help the situation).

-Every time one of these projects was redone, existing areas of the yard were trampled by equipment thereby costing even more money in repairs.
+Another problem is that every time one of these projects was redone, existing areas of the yard are often trampled by equipment thereby costing even more money in repairs.

 Where does the idea of "landscaping planning" come from?